UNDERSTANDING CREATIVITY

 SIB Skyline, Kota Kinabalu, Sabah

-SS Gospel Centre, PJ, Selangor
+SS Gospel Centre, Petaling Jaya, Selangor

 St John’s – St Margaret’s Church, Singapore